tldr-pages/tldr/pages/common/xplr.md

 `xplr --force-focus {{path/to/directory}}`

-- Open a directory with selected paths:
+- Open a directory with specific files or directories selected:

 `xplr {{path/to/directory}} {{path/to/selected_file_or_directory1}} {{path/to/selected_file_or_directory2}}`